lostintangent/node-azure/README.md

 ## Running The App

 Now that we've explored and tweaked this app a bit, now is time to run it.
-To do this, simply hit `F5` to run the app.
+To do this, simply hit `F5`.
 This will launch the app, along with the `Debug Console` window in VS Code, which displays stdout for our newly running app.

 <img src="images/Console.png" width="450px" />